openLRSng/openLRSng/README.md

   CH1-CH8 are parallel PWM outputs for channel1-8 (50Hz)

-  To enable PPM mode connect a 'bind jumpper' between CH8 and GND.
-PPM is outputted on 6th column (CH5).
-In PPM mode channles 1-6 are available at CH1-CH4,CH6,CH7.
+  To enable PPM (combined) mode connect a jumpper between CH7-CH8.
+PWM channels 1-5 are available at CH1-CH4,CH6

+  Alternatively MOSI can be connected to GND on AVRISP connector to enable PPM.
+In this case PWM channels 1-7 are available at CH1-CH4,CH6-CH8.

 SOFTWARE CONFIGURATION:
 =======================